 Having more types of enemies really keeps you on your toes wondering what’s going to be around the corner.
 Will it be a familiar foe or an all-new nemesis to destroy?
 It also lends well to having more unique enemy combinations to fight.
 On top of that, you’ll be seeing a lot more enemies in general.
 It’s nice to have the difficulty pick up about where it left off.
 I’m not sure if it’s because they thought people would have more powerful machines or if they just had a better optimized engine, but there are a few parts of the game that definitely feel like they’re showing off how many enemies they can throw at you at once, which is awesome because being able to mow down more baddies is always fun.
 They also show off the capabilities with some fairly large and open levels, as opposed to the cramped nature of the first game.
 Some are even based on cities.
 There’s much more of a focus on skillful battles and head-scratching puzzles.
 Heck, there’s even a few new tunes tossed in for good measure.
 It’s overall a more complex and sophisticated experience with all these minor additions.
 They really just did more with what they already had, for the most part.
 And it’s great.
 But it’s not perfect.

 Doom II is still great, though.
-I guess I’d have to look at it like I do with the two Super Mario Galaxy games.
 I like Doom more as a contained experience along with simplicity and presentation.
 However, Doom II is definitely a better game, with its increased difficulty, variety, and depth.
 If you liked Doom and want some more of that action, pick up Doom II.
 It’s the same gameplay with more challenges and new experiences.
 Playing them back to back is a great way to binge on classic FPS goodness.
 It’s not as easy to find as Doom, but certainly not impossible.
 Besides, if you were able to make it from Mars, through Hell, and back to Earth… I think you can handle going back to Hell.
 Send those suckers back where they came from!